ericmedvet/jgea/README.md

 }
 ```

 The unique ability of a `Solver` is to solve a problem `P`.
-The return value of `solve()` is a collection of solutions: depending on the solver and on the problem, this collection might be composed of a single solution, i.e., the best solution, or a more than one solutions.
+The return value of `solve()` is a collection of solutions: depending on the solver and on the problem, this collection might be composed of a single solution, i.e., the best solution, or of multiple solutions.

 In general, an implementation of a solver might be able to solve only a subset of the possible problems, i.e., only problems of a given type, here representated by `P`, e.g., `QualityBasedProblem<S, Double>`.